ufnsc/Ufnatsec/README.md

-  # Responsive Website Design
+  # UF NatSec Website

-  This is a code bundle for Responsive Website Design.
+  This is a code bundle for UF NatSec.
 The original project is available at https://www.figma.com/design/QsoL07thF72MbJOJxRA1Pd/Responsive-Website-Design.

   ## Running the code